Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Nov 01, 2019

-Another form is that an individual just decides that they want to use prescription drugs in order to feel good, help the pain that they have or just because they're simply addicted to the prescription medication.
+Another form is that an individual just decides that they want to use prescription drugs in order to feel good, help the pain that they have, or just because they're simply addicted to the prescription medication.

-Another reason we see them getting it is they could be using it themselves or they could be selling it or giving it away to other people.
+Another reason we see them getting it is they could be using it themselves, or they could be selling it or giving it away to other people.
 So, they're abusing the prescription drugs in that respect as well.

 Committing Other Crimes To Support Addiction

-These other crimes that people get involved with because they are abusing prescription medication can be much more serious.
+These other crimes that people get involved with, because they are abusing prescription medication, can be much more serious.
 They will start dealing in order to support their drug addiction.
 They'll even become involved in violent felonies in support of their prescription or drug addiction.

 Prescription Drug Fraud Lawyer in Los Angeles

 So, that's the problem.
-People lose their inhibitions because of the drug use and do things they might not ordinarily do because they don't perceive the danger.
+People lose their inhibitions because of drug use and do things they might not ordinarily do because they don't perceive the danger.
 They don't perceive that they're hurting other people.

-They don't perceive that they're putting themselves in a position to be arrested, not only for prescription abuse or drug abuse, but for more serious crimes that can impact the rest of their lives.
+They don't perceive that they're putting themselves in a position to be arrested, not only for prescription abuse or drug abuse but for more serious crimes that can impact the rest of their lives.

 Residential Treatment Program